Manitoba Provincial Road 455: Route description

-Provincial Road 455 is an east–west route and runs from PR 250 near Alexander to its terminus at PTH 21 just east of the Sioux Valley Dakota Nation.
+Provincial Road 455 is an east–west route and runs from PR 250 near Alexander to its terminus at PTH 21 just east of the Sioux Valley Dakota Nation along the banks of the Assiniboine River.

 PR 455 is a gravel road for its entire length, and runs entirely within the Rural Municipality of Whitehead.
 The speed limit along this road is 80 km/h.

 History

 Prior to 1949, PR 455 was part of the original Highway 1.
 The route was given its current designation when the Manitoba government implemented its secondary highway system in 1966.